Shell implements an idiomatic Ruby interface for common UNIX shell commands.

 Creates a Shell object which current directory is

-set to path
+set to path.

 If a block is given, it restores the current directory when the block ends.